Comprehensive Examinations: Dates

 You may notify the Sociology department office (email or phone) by 9:00 am three days BEFORE the exam to withdraw from taking an exam.
 If you sign up for a comprehensive exam and you do not show up to take the exam, that will count as one of your attempts at the exam.
 Students who miss the exam due to unforeseen circumstances (accident, illness) without notifying the office or the graduate advisor, must provide appropriate documentation for their absence.

 If you need accommodations for test taking because of a disability, please contact the office as soon as possible so arrangements can be made.
-Presidential Directive 97-03 requires that students with disabilities requesting accommodations must register with the DRC (Disability Resource Center) to establish a record of their disability.
+Presidential Directive 97-03 requires that students with disabilities requesting accommodations must register with the AEC (Accessible Education Center) to establish a record of their disability.

 Exam Instructions and Form